Development of local communities

-Bracell believes that the development of communities around its operations is part of its social commitment to bring the benefits of its activities to all audiences with whom the company interacts.
+Bracell believes that the development of its surrounding communities is part of its commitment to share the benefits from its activities with everyone it has a relationship with.

 Who can participate?